jackrabbits.jpg

 Our club history is something to be proud of, particularly the vast amounts of energies by fun loving and committed volunteers and our legacy of patient, determined and visionary leadership.

-Golden Nordic Club gratefully acknowledge that we work, live and play on the TRADITIONAL territory of the Ktunaxa people, which they share with the Secwepemc people and which is the home to the Métis Nation Columbia River Society.
+The Golden Nordic Club gratefully acknowledges that we work, live and play on the TRADITIONAL territory of the Ktunaxa people, which they share with the Secwepemc people and which is the home to the Métis Nation Columbia River Society.